 Vision

 Men and women of conviction belong at the vanguard of ingenuity — not the power brokers and gatekeepers of Silicon Valley.
 For too long, power has drifted from the hands of users to the vaults of corporations.
-What was once open and collaborative has become enclosed: subscription tithes, closed clouds, and the quiet trade of personal data for profit.
+What was once open and collaborative has become enclosed: closed clouds, the quiet trade of personal data for profit, and business models designed to create dependence rather than deliver value.

 Tech monopolies have drawn the world into walled gardens that promise convenience but quietly erode agency and sovereignty.
 The result is a narrowing of human potential and the flattening of culture into short-form distraction.
 Technology has built the infrastructure to channel the creative spirit of the many — yet too often wastes that energy on the demands of the attention economy.
 The effects of this shortsightedness will be felt for generations, unless we choose a different path.